cy-xu/cosmic-conn/README.md

 2. A PyTorch deep-learning framework that trains generic, robust CR detection models for ground- and space-based imaging data, as well as spectroscopic observations.

-3. A suite of tools includings console commands, a web app, and Python APIs to make deep-learning models easily accessible to astronomers.
+3. A suite of tools includinging console commands, a web app, and Python APIs to make deep-learning models easily accessible to astronomers.

 ![Detection demo on Gemini data](https://cosmic-conn.readthedocs.io/en/latest/_images/fig11_gemini_results_demo.png) Visual inspection of Cosmic-CoNNCR detection results.
 Detecting CRs in a Gemini GMOS-N 1×1 binning image with our generic ``ground-imaging`` model.
 The model was trained entirely on LCO data yet all visible CRs in the image stamp are correctly detected regardless of their shapes or sizes.